henrikchan-ops/neurosignallab/README.md

-# neurosignallab
+# NeuroSignalLab

 ## Overview
 EEG-based motor imagery decoding with public data sets, classic ML, deep learning, and interpretability tools.

 ## Medical Disclaimer
-This is a research and educational project for me own development.
-It is not a diagnostic tool, medical device or clinial support system.
-THe models and visualizations in this repository shoudl not be used to diagnose, monitor, treat or predict neurological disease
+This is a research and educational project for my own development.
+It is not a diagnostic tool, medical device or clincial support system.
+THe models and visualizations in this repository should not be used to diagnose, monitor, treat or predict neurological disease.

 ## Motivation
 I started NeuroSignallab because i wanted to learn how to translate biological signals into useful systems.

 As a medical student i am learning how the physiology of the nervous system works.
-As an informatics student I am learning how to interpret complex data into tools.
+As an informatics student I am learning how to translate this complex data into usable computational tools.

-Through my research at a neurophysiology lab, I learned how to study brain signals and connectivity patterns quantitatively, which furthered my interest in combining these two interests into a concrete technical project.
+Through my research at a neurophysiology lab, I learned how to study brain signals and connectivity patterns quantitatively, which furthered my curiousity in combining these two interests into a concrete technical project.

-Therefore, I wish to translate this complex noisy EEG-data into a software that can showcase, interpret and visualize brain signals in a reproducible manner.
+Therefore, I want to build software that can process, visualize and interpret noisy EEG dta in a reproducible way.

 ## Research Question

-How reliably can classical machine-learning and EEG deep-learning models decode motor-imgaery states from open EEG records?
+How reliably can classical machine-learning and EEG deep-learning models decode motor-imagery states from open EEG records?

 What do preprocessing, evaluation design, and interpretability reveal about the limits of applying EEG machine-learning to neurotechnology or clinical contexts?